zhengqili/Crowdsampling-the-Plenoptic-Function/README.md

 ```

 ## License
-This repository is released under the Apache 2.0 license(http://www.apache.org/licenses/LICENSE-2.0).
+This repository is released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).